yosi-dediashvili/EasyConfig/README.md

 print conf.SomeSection.some_item # Will print 3.15
 ```

-A list config item is written as if it was a python's legit list declaration.
+A list option is written as if it was a python's legit list declaration.
 For example:

 ```ini
 [SomeSection]